TehGM/Wolfringo/docs/guides/features/logging.md

 A bot is a background process - most often it'll be running in background, without user interaction.
 For that reason, it's important to **log** information.

 Wolfringo on its own doesn't have a logger.
 It also doesn't have "Log" event or anything like that - these events often are error-prone, and require additional work when setting up.
 Instead Wolfringo has full support for @Microsoft.Extensions.Logging.ILogger interface.
 This makes it fully compatible with any relevant .NET logging library - [Serilog](https://serilog.net/), [NLog](https://nlog-project.org/), [Log4Net](https://logging.apache.org/log4net/), you name it!
-(Well, as long as it works with [Microsoft.Extensions.Logging.ILogger](xref:Microsoft.Extensions.Logging.ILogger).
+(Well, as long as it works with [Microsoft.Extensions.Logging.ILogger](xref:Microsoft.Extensions.Logging.ILogger)).

 ## Setting logging up
 The exact way to set up logging might vary between libraries.
 Here I show a few examples.